GeTai Challenge season 2: Week 17 (10 August)- Grand Finals

-The Grand Finals were taped on 26 July 2018 and broadcast on a two-hour special starting at 10.30am.
+The Grand Finals were taped on 26 July 2018 and broadcast on a two-hour special starting at 10.30 a.m.
 In the first round of the competition, the five finalists performed a duet with celebrities (if any).
 Based on the judges scores (40 for singing techniques, 30 each for stage presence and presentation) in the first round, the bottom three singers with the lowest judges' score would be eliminated.

 The final two singers would then sing their winner's song in the second round of the competition; the singer who received the highest total combined score was announced as the winner.
 Actor Cavin Soh and guest singer Daniel Luo were brought in as the guest judges.
 Senior Minister of State, Information and Communication & Culture, Community and Youth, Sim Ann, was the guest-of-honour for the finale.
 A special teaser for the talkshow The Love 97.2 Breakfast Quartet - Listen To Me (which premieres the week after) was shown during the closing of the show.